-Dragons' Den contender: how managers can communicate better
+Dragons' Den contender: how managers can achieve effective communication

 Claire Brumby headshot image for guest blog

-That’s why I’m sharing my insights, to help you enhance what you’re probably already doing in the workplace – but along with how you can become more impactful, with the tools you need to do to get there.
+That’s why I’m sharing my insights, to help you enhance and develop what you’re probably already doing in the workplace – but along with how you can become more impactful, with the tools you need to get there.

 Skip to: